rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If evaluation of the operand expression completes at runtime, then:

 .. index::
-   postfix
+   postfix expression
-   decrement
+   decrement expression
-   operator
+   decrement operator
-   postfix decrement expression
+   postfix expression
    compile-time error
    variable
    expression